-You must direct that question to the physician who placed you on this medication.
-Please check your blood sugar the morning of your procedure as you normally would.
-If you have any questions about your diabetes management in conjunction with your fast for your endoscopic procedure, please consult with your primary physician.
+Direct that question to the physician who placed you on this medication.
+Check your blood sugar the morning of your procedure as you normally would.
+If you have any questions about your diabetes management in conjunction with your fast for your endoscopic procedure, please consult with your primary physician/endocrinologist

 Many prescription pain medications can adversely affect the medications we use for sedation and for that reason we recommend that the day of your procedure you delay taking your pain medication until after your procedure has been completed.
-If you have any questions, please call a member of our clinical staff at 202-444-8541 and select option 4.
+If you have any questions, please call a member of our clinical staff at 202-444-8541.

 No. Your menstrual period will not interfere with your physician’s ability to complete your procedure.

 No. Iron can cause the formation of dark-colored stools which can make it difficult for the physician to complete your colonoscopy if your prep is less than optimal.
 We recommend you stop taking your oral iron supplements at least one week prior to your procedure.